 This deceptively simple statement has far-reaching impact, and points back to the above.
 How exactly you accomplish this would be a fantastic topic for a book.
 Project-based learning, place-based education, ‘living’ student portfolios of work, and student-led conferences are just a few examples of how this can happen.

-3. Clarify Learning Goals & Criteria for Success
+5. Clarify Learning Goals And Criteria For Success

 In the era of the new College and Career-Ready Standards, it is critical that teachers take time to clearly articulate learning expectations that support the content, skills, and processes inherent in the standards.
 Clarifying learning expectations not only helps teachers focus instructional time on what’s important, it helps engage students in learning and understanding the criteria for success.